MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P09-Displaying-Notes/content.md

 >###On this page, you should have:
 >
 >1.
 Added the `note` property to the Display Note View Controller, so it can be passed a note to be modified.
 >2.
-Added code to the `prepareForSegue(_:sender:)` method of the List Notes Table View Controller so that when a cell is selected, the appropriate note is sent to the Display Note View Controller so it can be edited.
+Added code to the `prepare(for:sender:)` method of the List Notes Table View Controller so that when a cell is selected, the appropriate note is sent to the Display Note View Controller so it can be edited.
 >3.
 Modified the `viewWillAppear()` method in the Display Note View Controller to display the contents note passed to it when a note is being edited.
 >4.
-Updated the `prepareForSegue(_:sender:)` method of the Display Note View Controller to ensure we only add a note to the List Notes Table View Controller if the note is a new one.
+Updated the `prepare(for:sender:)` method of the Display Note View Controller to ensure we only add a note to the List Notes Table View Controller if the note is a new one.
 >5.
 Run the app to play with it!